Everything you need to know about the LSAT - all in one place.

 The Logic Games section is often the section that seems most foreign and challenging to students.
 In fact, Logic Games is most often reported as the most difficult section by students taking the LSAT for the first time.
 However, this is also the section that students with quality instruction, whether it be from a book or instructor, see the most improvement on.

 The Logic Games section consists of four different games, with each game having 5-7 questions related to it.
-In total, the section is usually composed of about 23 questions.
-Depending on how your study resource classifies them, there are 5-7 different types of games that could appear on the LSAT.
+In total, the section is usually composed of 23 questions.
+There are 7 different types of games that could appear on the LSAT.
 The game types are called different things depending on which resource, company, or instructor you consult.
 My advice to you is to pick one classification system and stick to it.
 There are already a lot of strategies to learn on the LSAT, no need to get confused over labels that don’t have any real impact on the strategy you take to answer the questions correctly.

-The Logical Reasoning section is made up of 24-27 questions.
+The Logical Reasoning section is made up of 25-26 questions.
 Each question has a short argument (usually 1-3 sentences) that goes with it.
 The questions require you to evaluate the arguments in different ways, depending on the question type.
-Depending on how your study resource classifies them, there are 7-12 different types of Logical Reasoning questions that could appear on the LSAT.
+There are 19 different types of Logical Reasoning questions that could appear on the LSAT.
 The question types are called different things depending on which resource, company, or instructor you consult.
 My advice to you is to pick one classification system and stick to it.
 There are already a lot of strategies to learn on the LSAT, no need to get confused over labels that don’t have any real impact on the strategy you take to answer the questions correctly.